utdata/icj-class/static-apps/static-03.md

 {% block story %}
   <h2>It was a dark and stormy night</h2>
   <h5>Captain's log, Oct.
-18, 2018</h5>
+XX, 2018</h5>
   <p>Interloper crimp spanker Barbary Coast splice the main brace bilged on her anchor black spot chandler trysail salmagundi.
 Brigantine fire ship scallywag log squiffy bowsprit lateen sail American Main cog smartly.
 Dance the hempen jig bilge log galleon pirate yard list Barbary Coast Corsair run a rig.</p>
 {% endblock %}
 ```

-Think about this for a second: You added a new page to your website with just those few lines of code, compared to when you did this with the Bootstrap Homework assignment, when you had to copy the whole page, likely getting them out of sync.
+Think about this for a second: You added a new pages to your website with just those few lines of code, compared to when you did this with the Bootstrap Homework assignment, when you had to copy the whole page, likely getting them out of sync.

-## Make two more pages
+## Check your pages

-- Create two more new pages: `2018-10-19.njk` and `2018-10-20.njk`.
-- Fill them with the same code block as above, but change the headlines and dates.
-- Go to the front-end of your site and make sure that all of the links work by using the nav.
+You should now have a site where the dropdown nav links go to three good story pages.
+Check them now.
+If they are broken, then compare the filenames used in the navigation with the file names of your pages.
+The only difference should be `.njk` vs `.html`.

 Congrats ... you are set up to add new detail pages.
 Next up is to create our index page and learn about data and loops.